ShaeBrown/csc475/README.md

 - [MDB DRUMS – AN ANNOTATED SUBSET OF MEDLEYDB FOR AUTOMATIC DRUM TRANSCRIPTION](https://github.com/CarlSouthall/MDBDrums)
 - [DREANSS: DRum Event ANnotations for Source Separation](https://www.upf.edu/web/mtg/dreanss)

-Due to licensing issues, we can not redistribute the data set along with this repository.
+Due to licensing issues, we can not redistribute the DREANSS data set along with this repository.
 We hope that these links will provide a starting point to anyone wishing to build their own models.

+The MDB DRUMS data set is included in the *static/test_data/* folder.
+An accompanying license file is also present in *licenses/*